 There are many money exchange centers in Kathmandu where you can exchange foreign currency.
-Taking foreign currency in the mountains is not advisable because it can prove to be a hassle.
-Instead, changing money before the trek starts is the best way to avoid unnecessary hassles while on a trek.
-The local currency also lets one buy things and pay for services in the mountains.
-There are two places where you will be able to find ATM at Lukla and Namche Bazaar on the EBC Trek.
+However, taking foreign currency in the mountains is unnecessary because it can be a hassle.
+Instead, changing money before the trek starts is the best way to avoid unnecessary hassles while on tour.

-Similarly, the town of Namche Bazaar also referred to as “the Gateway to Everest,” the Sagarmatha national park, verdant rhododendron forests and of course- the Himalayas.
-It is a great way to observe Sherpa culture and to enjoy the mountainous landscape of the Khumbu.
-It is a journey that must do at least once in life!
+Similarly, Namche Bazaar is also called “the Capital of the Everest,” the Sagarmatha National Park, the lush green rhododendron forests, and the Himalayas.
+It is a great way to observe local culture and enjoy the mountainous landscape of Khumbu.

 Some Frequently Asked Questions

-The itineraries are variant for the Everest Base Camp Trek.
-It takes 7 – 9-days to reach in EBC, and 4 – 5-days to descend to Lukla.
-12-days Everest Base Camp Trek is an average to complete on a 130-kilometer round-trip.
+The itineraries are variants for the Everest Base Camp Trek.
+It takes 7 – 9 days to reach EBC and 4 – 5 days to descend to Lukla.
+Therefore, a 12-day Everest Base Camp Trek is an average to complete on a 130-kilometer round-trip.
 If you still have a tight holiday, you may choose the short Everest Base Camp Trek, which can be done in 10 days.

-The Everest Base camp trek cost depends on services offered from the trekking company you choose.
-The different companies, they offer the tour price ranging from $750 to $2000 per person.
-International tour operators, they offer this trek from $1200 to $3000.
-As a local tour operator, we do offer an inclusive package for EBC Trek is $1680 per person either private or groups.
+The Everest Base Camp trek cost depends on the services offered by the trekking company you choose.
+The tour price ranges from $750 to $2000 per person based on the services.
+International tour operators offer this trek from $1200 to $3000.
+As a local tour operator, we provide an inclusive package for EBC Trek, which is $1680 per person, private or group.

-No, you can’t see the summits of the Everest from its base camp.
-It is a reason why Everest base camp tour involves a small slope recognized as Kala Pathar since it is visible Mt.
+No, you can’t see the summits of Everest from its base camp.
+It is a reason why the Everest base camp trek involves a slight slope recognized as Kala Patthar since it is visible Mt.
 Everest along with Nuptse and Lhotse.

 Plan a Trip to Nepal